Clinging to a Counterfeit Cross

 William Law writes:

-We have a prime example of the lives of those who walked by faith and not by sight recorded in Hebrews 11, which Albert Barnes sums up beautifully:
+We have a great cloud of witnesses who walked by faith and not by sight recorded in Hebrews 11, which Albert Barnes sums up beautifully:

-It is as Paul says in Galatians 6:14, "the world has been crucified to me, and I to the world."
-Those who have overcome the world have come to understand that their earthly life is but "a mist that appears for a little time and then vanishes" (Jam.
+It is as Paul says in Galatians 6:14, “the world has been crucified to me, and I to the world.”
+Those who have overcome the world have come to understand that their earthly life is but “a mist that appears for a little time and then vanishes” (Jas.
 4:14).
 To have our minds set on the mist rather than on the eternal substance is foolishness indeed.
-If we are cleaving to a cross that allows for a life of earthly mindedness—living with a greater attentiveness to the things that are seen and temporal than that which is unseen and eternal—walking according to the flesh rather than the Spirit—by sight rather than by faith—we deceive ourselves if we think we have a genuine faith in Christ and tragically will be found, in the last Day, clinging to a counterfeit cross.
+If we are cleaving to a cross that allows for a life of earthly mindedness — living with a greater attentiveness to the things that are seen and temporal than that which is unseen and eternal — walking according to the flesh rather than the Spirit — by sight rather than by faith — we deceive ourselves if we think we have a genuine faith in Christ and are indeed clinging to a counterfeit cross.
+(Continued in Part II)

 CHAPTER NINE

-We Walk By Faith Part II - Taking Up Our Cross
+We Walk By Faith Part II - Every Believer Takes Up Their Cross

 Comments